theupdateframework/taps/tap8.md

 The rotate files should be listed in the snapshot metadata and should be downloaded as soon as they are available.

-Rotation files are immutable and should not be replaced or modified under any circumstances.
+Rotation files are immutable unless replaced with a revocation (rotate to null).
+This is the only case in which they can be replaced or modified.
 If a client wants to rotate to a different key, without having access to their currently delegated private key, this requires a key revocation by the person one higher in the delegation chain.